phdsky/ORBSLAM24Windows/README.md

 3. After configure done, click Generate.
 4. Go to the g2o/build folder, double click the g2o.sln to open the peoject.
 5. Right click on the g2o project->Properties->C/C++->Preprocessor Definitions, add WINDOWS at the end row, click Apply and OK.
-6. Build ALL_BUILD in either debug or release mode you want(Remind to repeat step 5).
+6. Build ALL_BUILD in either debug or release mode you want. **(Remind to repeat step 5 && Mode should be the same as DBoW2)**
 7. After success build, the libraries will be in the lib folder of the g2o project source folder.

 ### Pangolin